Good animal welfare depends on three components:

 Watching this clip may be distressing

-Shortly after birth (up to 7 days old) many male piglets are surgically castrated, often without anaesthetic or pain relief, by cutting the scrotum with a scalpel and then pulling out their testes and cutting them off.
+Within a week of being born, many male piglets are surgically castrated, usually without anaesthetic or pain relief.
+This is done by cutting the scrotum with a scalpel, pulling out the piglet's testes and cutting them off.
 In Europe, this is around 70% of all males, the equivalent to around 90 million piglets every year.
 This is a painful procedure and major welfare concern.

 The main reason piglets are castrated is to prevent “boar taint”.
-This is the smell or taste of pork that is perceived as undesirable, and caused by the sex hormones, testosterone and androstenone.
-Males that are reared without castration (entire males) may also be aggressive and show more sexual behaviour, which may cause injury to others if they fight or mount each other and can be dangerous to farm workers if they are aggressive during handling.
+This is a smell or taste of pork, caused by the sex hormones testosterone and androstenone.
+Males that are not castrated may also be aggressive and show more sexual behaviour.
+This may cause injury to others if they fight or mount each other and can be dangerous to farm workers if they are aggressive during handling.

 Welfare issues of castration

-Many piglets are castrated without any anaesthetic or pain relief (analgesics), which causes them short and long-term pain, long-lasting stress and leaves them more prone to infection from the open wound with limited immunity at such a very young age.
-The extra time and cost involved means that alleviating piglets’ distress is rarely considered.
+Many piglets are castrated without any anaesthetic or pain relief (analgesics), which causes them short and long-term pain and stress.
+It also leaves the piglets more prone to infection from the open wound with limited immunity at such a very young age.
+The extra time and cost involved in pain relief means that alleviating piglets’ distress is rarely considered.

-In countries where speciality meats are made, the pigs need to be reared to a heavier weight so they can produce certain meat cuts or fat content.
+In some countries pigs are reared to a heavier weight so that certain meat cuts or fat content can be produced.
 This means there is more risk of boar taint because the pigs reach puberty, as well as the welfare risk of them injuring each other.
 Where rearing entire males is not practicable there is another alternative.